Hacks4Snacks/c-programs/README.md

-# simpleCScripts
+# simpleCPrograms
-A collection of simple scripts written in C.
+A collection of simple programs written in C.